areif-dev/distrobox-images/README.md

 ### Fedora Productivity

-Installs various command line and graphical applications to aid in productivity tasks
+Installs various command line and graphical applications to aid in productivity tasks.

 ## Scripts